yangguangcui/yangguangcui.github.io/_pages/includes/others.md

 - Editorial Board members of the AI Insights
 - Guest Editor of the Electronics

-#  📚 Reviewer
+#  📚 Reviewer for 20+ Journal
 - IEEE Transactions on Computers
+- IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems
 - IEEE Transactions on Mobile Computing
 - IEEE Transactions on Services Computing
 - IEEE Transactions on Industrial Informatics